-In this paper, we provide an interpretation about the ability of memory-$n$ ZD strategies \citep{Ued2021b}.
+In this paper, we provide an interpretation about the ability of memory-$n$ ZD strategies \cite{Ued2021b}.
 Although memory-$n$ ZD strategies were originally introduced as strategies which unilaterally enforce linear relations between correlation functions of payoffs, we here elucidate that the fundamental ability of memory-$n$ ZD strategies is that they unilaterally enforce linear relations between conditional expectations of payoffs.
-Equivalently, we can rephrase that memory-$n$ ZD strategies unilaterally enforce linear relations between expected payoffs in biased ensembles \citep{BecSch1993,LAW2005,GKP2006,GJLet2007,JacSol2010,UedSas2015,NyaTou2017}.
-The results in Ref. \citep{Ued2021b} can be derived from this interpretation.
+Equivalently, we can rephrase that memory-$n$ ZD strategies unilaterally enforce linear relations between expected payoffs in biased ensembles \cite{BecSch1993,LAW2005,GKP2006,GJLet2007,JacSol2010,UedSas2015,NyaTou2017}.
+The results in Ref. \cite{Ued2021b} can be derived from this interpretation.
 We also provide examples of memory-$n$ ZD strategies in the repeated prisoner's dilemma game.
-Since expected payoffs conditional on previous states are used in linear relations, players can choose conditions in such a way that only states unfavorable to one player are contained in the conditions, which may result in strengthening original memory-one ZD strategies.
-Furthermore, we show that extension of deformed ZD strategies \citep{Ued2021} to the memory-$n$ case is straightforward.
+Since expected payoffs conditional on previous action profiles are used in linear relations, players can choose conditions in such a way that only action profiles unfavorable to one player are contained in the conditions, which may result in strengthening original memory-one ZD strategies.
+Furthermore, we show that extension of deformed ZD strategies \cite{Ued2021} to the memory-$n$ case is straightforward.

 This paper is organized as follows.
-In section \ref{sec:model}, we introduce a model of repeated games with memory-$n$ strategies.
+In section \ref{sec:model}, we introduce a model of repeated games.
 In section \ref{sec:previous}, we review ZD strategies.
-In section \ref{sec:trigger}, we show that there exist strategies which unilaterally enforce probability zero to an action tuple.
-In section \ref{sec:conditional}, we introduce the concept of biased memory-$n$ ZD strategies, and show that they unilaterally enforce linear relations between expected payoffs in biased ensembles or probability zero for a set of action tuples.
-In this section, we also discuss that the factorable memory-$n$ ZD strategies in Ref. \citep{Ued2021b} can be derived from biased memory-$n$ ZD strategies.
+In section \ref{sec:trigger}, we show that there exist strategies which unilaterally enforce probability zero to specific action profiles.
+In section \ref{sec:conditional}, we introduce the concept of biased memory-$n$ ZD strategies, and show that they unilaterally enforce linear relations between expected payoffs in biased ensembles or probability zero for a set of action profiles.
+In this section, we also discuss that the factorable memory-$n$ ZD strategies in Ref. \cite{Ued2021b} can be derived from biased memory-$n$ ZD strategies.
 In section \ref{sec:examples}, we provide examples of biased memory-$n$ ZD strategies in the repeated prisoner's dilemma game.
 In section \ref{sec:mnDZDS}, we introduce memory-$n$ version of deformed ZD strategies and provide several examples.
-Section \ref{sec:conclusion} is devoted to conclusion.
+Section \ref{sec:conclusion} is devoted to concluding remarks.